simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 sudo sh -c 'echo "/usr/local/bin/zsh" >> /etc/shells'
 chsh -s /usr/local/bin/zsh
 ```

+> This is your first taste of automating your setup and we'll get to that in more
+  detail later!

 The rest of this post will assume you are using Zsh.